 Take the time to do that research step – understand where the market is underserved and create a theme that fills that gap.
 That’s what I did with Utility Pro – it’s mobile-first, meets accessibility standards, and is translation ready.
 There was a gap in the market (and still is – hint, hint) for accessible themes and I went for it.

-There’s a wide-open market for people who’re willing to look hard, find problems, and create products that solve them.There’s a wide-open market for people who're willing to look hard, find problems, and create products… Click To Tweet
+There’s a wide-open market for people who’re willing to look hard, find problems, and create products that solve them.There’s a wide-open market for people who're willing to look hard, find problems, and create products that solve them.
+Click To Tweet

 So, that’s what I think about Genesis as a niche market, but what about the sales part?
 Let’s be honest, the real question here is can you make money.